Frequently Asked Questions About Notary Public Applications

-If the application is correct and complete, approximately three weeks.
+If the application is correct and complete, approximately two (2) weeks.

 Q. How soon may I start notarizing?

-Your commission is not effective until your new seal is approved and you receive your commission certificate and have had your notary stamp made.
+Your commission is not effective until you receive your commission certificate and have had your notary stamp made.

 Q. May a federal employee apply as a government notary?

 Government notaries are employees of state and local governing bodies only.
-Federal employees may apply as regular notaries and have the agency pay the fee.
+Federal employees may apply as regular notaries and have the federal agency pay the fee.

-Q. May an employee of a public corporation such as a Park Commission apply as a government notary?
+Q. May an employee of a public corporation, such as a Park Commission, apply as a government